Sport

 Inside St Giles Church in Wrexham

 In fact we have all sorts of quirky history and we keep much of it safe at the Wrexham County Borough Museum (free entry - closed Sundays and Bank Holidays).
 Did you know that the very first Miss World came from here?
 How about that our famous Ruabon Red Brick Tiles were used in the restoration of the Taj Mahal?
 Or that Wrexham Lager – brewed since 1881- was reputedly served onboard the Titanic?
-(But you can enjoy a pint without worrying about icebergs in pubs around the city.)
+You can still enjoy a pint in pubs around the city but without worrying about icebergs!

 Exterior of a light brown stone built building, with a copper horse sculpture in front.